 Surrounded by oaks dripping in Spanish moss, the gleaming white fountain setting is like something out of a fairy-tale.

-Originally placed to be the focal point in a gardened park called “Forsyth Place”, the fountain sits in the direct path of Bull Street, were it to continue through the park.
+Originally placed to be the focal point in a gardened park called “Forsyth Place”.

 Adorned at the top by the lady with her staff, above wading cranes, the spray creates soothing sounds and cooling mists.

 Four intricately detailed tritons blow their bullhorns, and swans spout into the air, while waterfalls from the tiers above into the pool.

 One of the most photographed places in the city, some lucky couples even get married at Savannah’s Forsyth Park fountain.

 The centerpiece and stunningly beautiful backdrop of Savannah’s Forsyth Park, the historic fountain was installed in 1858.